Stefan Stambolov: Regency

-Prime minister
+Prime Minister

 With Ferdinand's accession to the throne, Stambolov retired as regent, and became Prime Minister.
 He served for seven years (1887–1894).

 Stambolov was a nationalist; as a politician, he strengthened the country's diplomacy, its economy, and the general political power of the state.

 In 1891, he was targeted by some members of SMAC for his authoritarian methods and support for the Ottoman Empire.
 Naum Tyufekchiev, his two brothers and Dimitar Rizov tried to kill him.
 The attempt failed, but managed to kill the Minister of Finance, Hristo Belchev.
 The brother of Naum Tyufekchiev, Dencho was captured, tortured, and died in custody, but Naum managed to escape to Serbia and then to Odesa.
 He was sentenced to death in absentia.

-He confronted Knyaz Ferdinand, and blocked his schemes to usurp additional authority.
+Stambolov confronted Knyaz Ferdinand, and blocked his schemes to usurp additional authority.
 This caused him a lot of stress, and he became distant from his friends, and suspicious of all around him.
 The public came to dislike him, as he took increasingly drastic measures against his enemies.
 He survived an assassination attempt unharmed, but responded by having many people he suspected of taking part imprisoned and treated brutally.

-Lavov most was built while Stambolov was prime minister.
+Lavov Most (Lions' Bridge) was built while Stambolov was prime minister.

-By 1894 the prolonged stress from all sides had taken its toll, and Stambolov resigned, which was happily accepted by Ferdinand.
+By 1894, the prolonged stress from all sides had taken its toll, and Stambolov resigned, which was happily accepted by Ferdinand.

 Death

-An assassination attempt aimed at him occurred in the center of Sofia, on the 15th of July.
+An assassination attempt aimed at him occurred in the center of Sofia, on the 15th of July, 1895.

 While on the way to a club near his home, he was ambushed by four people.
 He was knocked to the ground and viciously beaten, resulting in his entire face being slashed, both of his arms almost completely severed, and his right eye gouged out.

 Even though he managed to survive this attack, he was left gravely injured and needed to be hospitalized.
 Although he experienced a slight improvement in his condition on the 16th, he ultimately succumbed to his injuries three days later, on the 18th.